In the 1800's fire was one of the greatest threats to human financial and

 the need for policyholders to purchase two policies from two sources.

-From a small beginning, Albany Mutual has grown to a company that serves over 1270 policyholders.
-Eleven affiliated agencies that provide a broad range of insurance services bring our product to 120 townships and municipalities in eight counties.
+From a small beginning, Albany Mutual has grown to a company that serves over 1402 policyholders.
+Fourteen affiliated agencies that provide a broad range of insurance services bring our product to nine counties in Central Minnesota.
 We are strong in terms of service and financial stability and we anticipate continued growth in policy numbers, service area and agent services.